shungite/retmco/php/wp-content/plugins/youtube-channel/readme.txt

 If you don't wish to pay for enhancements (then you don't care would that be implemented in a week, month, year or so), then send new [Support topic](https://wordpress.org/support/plugin/youtube-channel) with *Topic title* in format **[Feature Request] ...**

 == Changelog ==
+= 3.0.10 (20161231) =
+* (20161225) Optimize: Remove `extract()` from shortcode parser
+* Code cleanup and fixing to be compliant with WordPress Core coding standards
+* Test compatibility with WordPreee 4.7 and PHP 7.0.14
+* (20161224) Change: Update notification for missing YouTube Data API Key
+* Change: Do not display shortcode options changes for fresh installation
+* (20160824) Change: HTTP to HTTPS links and open remote links on settings page in new tab/window
+* Change: Disable deprecated notification related to old v2.4 of plugin
+* (20160419) Fix: resource from globals used if in widget set to use User uploads as resource.
+* Enhance: Implemented Selective Refresh Support for Widget (WP 4.5)
+* (20160131) Fix: prevent PHP Notices for Settings page.
+* Fix: `Cache feed` option in widget can't be disabled (always revert to default).
+* Fix: `Open link in` option in widget always revert to default.
+* Security: prevent direct loading of settings and widget files.
+* (20160120) Optimize: replace yt_play.png with optimized image.

 = 3.0.9 =
 * Fix: broken autoplay when start to play all videos instead only first in YTC block set